 The purpose of a narrative is simple, to tell the audience a story.
 It can be written to motivate, educate or most commonly entertain.
 Narratives can be both fact or fiction.

 The challenge in writing a good narrative is to captivate the audience and keep them engaged as the story is told.

 Narratives ARE A HIGHLY DIVERSE GENRE OF WRITING

-Unlike other genres of writing narratives consist of many differing types.
-Some of these include.
+Unlike other genres of writing narratives consist of many sub genre's, such as these.

 - Fairy tale

 - Love Story

 Maximise your narrative writing sessions by spending approximately 20 percent of your time planning and preparing.
 This ensures greater productivity during your actual writing time as well as keeping you focussed and on task.

 Use tools such as graphic organizers such as those found below to logicially sequence your narrative if you are not a confident story writer.
 If you are workign with relcutant writers try using prompts to get their creative juices flowing.